Module 03: Declarative management and automation of VMs with DevHub and GitOps

 Summary

 In this module we learned about Red Hat OpenShift GitOps, and how it can be used to deploy an application or a VM in a declarative fashion.
-We also demonstrated how it can be used to self-heal applications that have been affected by user error or other unforeseen circumstances by restoring resources to known good desired state.
+We learned about Red Hat Developer Hub, and how it can be used to create and manage those Git repositories used to host VMs.
+We also demonstrated how once an application or virtual machine are managed by GitOps, it can be used to self-heal applications that have been affected by user error or other unforeseen circumstances by restoring resources to known good desired state.